Pottery Plus

 We can have a bit of a slow start today with good coffee and a cooked breakfast.
 Lyn will show you around our village that is brimming with history and somewhat caught between tradition and modernity.
 We will wander freely, chatting with the locals, maybe stopping to watch the rice being harvested.

 After a birthday lunch for John, we will go to Expo 70 Park to see their Japanese gardens, seasonal events (maybe a tea ceremony) and take a ride on Japan’s largest Ferris Wheel - if we feel like it.
+There are loads of restaurants at Expoland so we’ll decide together what’s for dinner.
 Home is only 3 km away and this is your personal tour so we’re very much free to do as we please.

 Overnight: Lyn’s place